What is the Weather Like in Niue in October?

 Rainfall in October

-It is when it comes to precipitation that October shows all its strengths as a great time to visit Niue.
-Being the transition from the dry to the wet season, October benefits from longer days and warmer weather but does not get much rain.
+When it comes to precipitation, October shows all its strengths as a great time to visit Niue.
+Being the transition from the dry to the wet season, October benefits from longer days and warmer weather but does not get as much rain as neighbouring months.
 In fact, it has a lower precipitation average than August and September (the middle of the dry season).
 Around the end of the month, however, precipitation is on the rise.

-The average rainfall in Niue in October is 121mm / 4.8” spread over only 4 days.
+The average rainfall in Niue in October is 121 mm / 4.8 in spread over an average of 4 days.
 It means that on average only 4 days out of October see some rain.

 Rainfall in Alofi